-Stress does not cause asthma, but the body's response to stressors can be one of many triggers for asthma attacks in some people.
-When stressed, you breathe faster and may take more shallow breaths.
-This can make asthma symptoms worse.
-Chronic stress can also:
+Stress doesn’t cause asthma, but it can make it worse in some people.
+Stress is just one of many triggers for asthma attacks in some people.
+When stressed, you may breathe faster and may take shallower breaths.
+This can make asthma symptoms worse and harder to manage.

 Recognizing and managing stress

 Asthma is a disease that needs long-term management and medication.
 Knowing your triggers and having a personalized plan in place also can help you control the symptoms.